ilyla/Sleepy-Story-Samantha/Chapter 4 - The Game.md

   "That was hilarious.
 Let's just hope you you don't actually have to have sex with him later."

   Her mind seemed to lag behind for a moment, and then she realized she actually said "Let's just hope you you don't actually have to chat with him later."
 Again, she felt a rush of arousal.
-She was getting a little tured on, but she didn't mind.
+She was getting a little turned on, but she didn't mind.

   The rest of the day, she kept thinking people said something blatantly sexual, then realizing what they actually said, then feeling a rush of arousal.
 And every time, the rush was just a little bit greater.
 By the time she had to go home, she was very hot and bothered (in a good way).
-She didn't usually mastrubate, but she was thinking that she might have to before the day was out.
+She didn't usually masturbate, but she was thinking that she might have to before the day was out.
 On her way out, Heidi stopped her and said "Are you okay, Sam?
 You look... horny."

   She waited a moment for her mind to realize what Heidi actually said.

   "Hello?
 Earth to Samantha, Earth to Samantha.
 I asked if anything was wrong, and said you look horny."

   "What?"
 Then, before she could think, she said "No, I'm not.
 Why do you ask?"
-She felt her hornyness go up, a lot.
+She felt her horniness go up, a lot.

   "Nevermind.
 Are you doing anything later today?"